knvsl/style-transfer/README.md

 # style-transfer

-A simple tensorflow implementation of style transfer as outlined in ["A Neural Algorithm of Artistic Style"](https://arxiv.org/pdf/1508.06576.pdf).
+A tensorflow implementation of style transfer as outlined in ["A Neural Algorithm of Artistic Style"](https://arxiv.org/pdf/1508.06576.pdf).

-Run `style_transfer.py`
-`tutorial.py` is a more explicit breakdown
+View the project on Github Pages [HERE](https://k1mby.github.io/style-transfer/)

 ## Requirements: